syncfusion-content/flutter-docs/Flutter/radial-gauge/overview.md

 # Flutter Radial Gauge (SfRadialGauge) Overview

-Syncfusion Flutter Radial Gauge is a data visualization widget, which is written in dart, to create modern, interactive, and animated gauge that is used to craft high-quality mobile app user interfaces using Flutter.
+Syncfusion<sup>&reg;</sup> Flutter Radial Gauge is a data visualization widget, which is written in dart, to create modern, interactive, and animated gauge that is used to craft high-quality mobile app user interfaces using Flutter.

 ![Overview flutter radial gauge](images/overview/gauge_overview.png)